GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/07.361-370/03.Glorious/docs.md

 ---
+title: |
-title: 363.
-Glorious
+    363. Glorious - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 363.
+Glorious.
+A glory gilds the sacred page, Majestic, like the sun; It gives a light to every age, It gives, but borrows none.
+It gives, but borrows none.
+    keywords:  |
-    keywords: Christ in Song, Glorious, A glory gilds the sacred page,
+        Christ in Song, adventhymnals, advent hymnals, Glorious, A glory gilds the sacred page.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 363. GLORIOUS
+####  Christ in Song,

 ```txt
 1.